 Name of Program Objective Timeframe in Housing Element Status of Program Implementation 18 units for very low-income households, was approved by City Council on October 8, 2019.
 The City has also been in discussions regarding future projects with several other affordable housing developers.
-8. Development facilities, and entrance from the outside, located on a single-family lot.
-A second unit may either be attached to or detached from the principal dwelling unit.
-Second units offer several benefits.
-First, second units can offer a brochure and place at public counters and post information about second dwelling units on the City's website The Rocklin Municipal Code is on the City's website and regulations regarding second units are included in Title 17 (Zoning Ordinance).
+8. Development offer several benefits.
+First, second units can offer Continue to advertise second dwelling units as a relatively low-cost affordable housing option in Rocklin through preparation and distribution of a brochure and placing information on the City's website.
+Maintain a brochure and place at public counters and post information about second dwelling units on the City's website The Rocklin Municipal Code is on the City's website and regulations regarding second units are included in Title 17 (Zoning Ordinance).
 The City adopted an updated Accessory Dwelling Unit Ordinance in February 2020 to incorporate recent changes in legislation.
-9. Affordable To effectively implement Housing Element programs that Work with affordable housing developers to During the planning period, the create affordable housing depends on a variety of County, assist the organizations in securing funds.
-City did not provide any funding Sources Provide technical assistance in preparing to preserve affordable units.
-The government programs provide direct subsidies, mortgage funding applications, grant density bonuses Seniors First program consistently insurance, or low-interest loans to non-profit housing and regulatory concession(s) as appropriate received a portion of the City's developers.
-Agencies providing such assistance include the and apply for complementary programs that CDBG funds to assist seniors with
+9. To effectively implement Housing Element programs that Work with affordable housing developers to During the planning period, the Sources government programs provide direct subsidies, mortgage insurance, or low-interest loans to non-profit housing assist the organizations in securing funds.
+Provide technical assistance in preparing funding applications, grant density bonuses and regulatory concession(s) as appropriate and apply for complementary programs that City did not provide any funding to preserve affordable units.
+The Seniors First program consistently received a portion of the City's CDBG funds to assist seniors with